Key Point #1. Failure Analysis is beneficial to us.

 Key Point #2.
 Failure Analysis Takes Balance

 I recall a medical mission trip to a mountainous area in Northern Philippines.
 After the trip we had a meal gathering and evaluation.
 The meeting started with “Praise God for the victory He gave us…” and “I am so thankful that…” and so forth.
 Since there were some definite problems in the trip, I said: “It is wonderful to hear all these great testimonies, but so that we can learn and grow from this trip, it would also be good to talk about problems and things we can do so that they don’t happen again.”
 This started small.
 A couple of mildly negative comments… and then it grew and grew into a waterfall of problems and accusations.
-Oops.
+Oops!
 I did not do a good job of ensuring balance.
 If we simply pretend everything was perfect, we will not learn.
-But if we simply focus on problems and failures, we also won’t learn.
+But if we only focus on problems and failures, we also won’t learn.
 There were great things that happened on that trip.
-One of the most awesome things about that trip was how successful the trip was despite the amazing problems there were in the trip.
+One of the most awesome things about that trip was how successful the trip was despite the stunninging problems.
 Balance is needed.

 Key Point #3.
 We Should NOT Be Too Quick to Label the Cause of a Failure

 Failure analysis takes… analysis.
 Christians often don’t care to do this (does anyone like to do this?).
 When a failure in Christian ministry occurs, IF it is acknowledged, it is often labeled with one of the following (this is not an exhaustive list):

 - -Doubt or lack of faith (they are not the same)

 - -Not God’s will

 - -“God is testing us” (always a fun one… great way to avoid learning)